Laser Processing Equipment Information

 Selecting laser processing equipment requires an analysis of speed, capacity, and laser specifications.
 Speed and capacity parameters include cutting or traverse speed, thickness capacity, X-axis travel or length capacity, Y-axis travel or width capacity, and Z-axis travel or vertical travel.
 Laser specifications include maximum laser output power and laser type.
 Most laser cutting and welding machines use carbon dioxide (CO2) lasers; neodymium-doped, yttrium aluminum garnet (Nd:YAG) lasers; or diode lasers.
 Pulsed or Q-switched lasers are also available.
 Q-switches produce the effect of a shutter moving rapidly in and out of the beam to “spoil” the resonator’s normal Q, keeping it low to prevent lasing action until a high level of energy is stored.
 When normal Q is restored, a large pulse of power is produced by laser cutting machines and laser welding machines.

-In terms of features, a lot of laser processing equipment include a CNC controller that runs automatically, or with little or no operator intervention.
-These machines change or adjust travel position, speed, laser power, air or gas flow, beam delivery factors and other parameters in a pre-programmed manner.
+In terms of features, a lot of laser processing equipment includes CNC controllers that run automatically, or with little or no operator intervention.
+These machines change or adjust travel position, speed, laser power, air or gas flow, beam delivery factors, and other parameters in a pre-programmed manner.
 Laser processing equipment that can be controlled or programmed through a personal computer (PC) interface are also available.
 Manual workstations require an operator.
-Semi-automatic laser equipment must be loaded and setup by trained personnel.
+Semi-automatic laser equipment must be loaded and set up by trained personnel.

 Philos2000 / CC BY-SA 3.0